Livl-Corporation/livl-shell/README.md

 > You can input arguments with your alias, as well as use pipes and redirections.
 For example, if you input `ll -m` it will be interpreted as `ls -l -m`.

+> Command sequencing, pipes & redirections are **not supported** in aliases.
+Alias can only work for a single command.

 ## Working with the documentation